 While there is no exact number out there that says “your toddler should not have more than X amount of protein”, most research found says that a safe and more conservative limit is 2g of protein per kg of body weight per day.

 Don’t get too hung up on the exact number of grams of protein though!

-As long as you’re not exclusively offering your child protein supplemented products (eg. protein bars, protein shakes/powders, etc.), and trying to rely on more whole foods than processed protein supplements, there should be no worry.
+As long as you’re not exclusively offering your child protein supplemented products (eg. protein bars, protein shakes/powders, etc.), and you are trying to rely on more whole foods than processed protein supplements, there should be no worry.